A combinatorial formula for the coefficient of $q$ in Kazhdan-Lusztig polynomials: The generalised lifting property

-\begin{remark} We can slightly strengthen Lemma \ref{onenotsmaller} for groups of type $A$.
+\begin{remark} We can slightly strengthen Lemma \ref{onenotsmaller} for groups of type $A$, i.e. for the symmetric group $S_n$.
 As in the proof of Lemma \ref{onenotsmaller} let $x<y$, let $t$ be a minimal reflection for $(x,y)$ and $u$ be a minimal reflection for $(x,yt)$.
 If $u\prec t$, then the same proof as above shows that there exists $r\in \coat^T(x,y)$ with $r\not\preceq t$.